-With the Double Play, you’ll get speeds of up to 50 Mbps, free nationwide calling, a $100 gift card, and a one-year Amazon Prime subscription.
+With the Double Play, you’ll get speeds of up to 50 Mbps download, free nationwide calling, a $100 gift card, and a one-year Amazon Prime subscription.
 You will also be locked into a two-year contract with Frontier FiOS.

 Luckily, the Double Play plan also stipulates that your price is guaranteed for the duration of your contract’s lock-in time, so you don’t need to worry about price increases when you’re still on the hook for the subscription cost according to the contract.

-The Triple Play Bundle includes everything that the Double Play Bundle has but adds TV service with access to over 130 channels.
-This TV service is provided through Frontier FiOS’ TV distribution network, Quantum TV.
+The Triple Play Bundle includes everything that the Double Play Bundle has but adds FiOS TV with access to over 130 channels.
+This service is provided through Frontier FiOS’ TV distribution network, Quantum TV.

 The Triple Play costs $75 per month, which isn’t too shabby for the breadth of its features.
-For small families who need phone service, internet access, and basic TV service, the Triple Play is a great option which covers everything.
+For small families who need phone service, Frontier internet access, and basic TV service, this is a great option which covers everything.

 High-Speed Internet and Frontier’s TV Bundles

-Confusingly, Frontier FiOS’ high-speed internet bundles are named the same as their slower-speed bundles.
-The Double Play Bundle with high-speed internet access includes speeds of 500 Mbps, a 10X increase over the normal bundle.
+Confusingly, Frontier FiOS high-speed internet bundles are named the same as their slower-speed bundles.
+The Double Play Bundle with internet access includes speeds as fast as 500 Mbps, a 10X increase over the normal bundle.
 Actual speeds may vary and all pricing and plan details are subject to change.

 You will also pay $85 per month for the high-speed internet Double Play — but you won’t get any digital voice service or any of the signup bonuses.

-Furthermore, the pricing guarantee of the high-speed internet Double Play option is only for one year, but the contract requires a two-year commitment.
+Furthermore, the pricing guarantee of the high-speed internet option is only for one year, but the contract requires a two-year commitment.
 You can already see where this is going: Frontier FiOS will almost certainly raise your monthly rate after the first year with this plan.

-The high-speed internet Triple Play Bundle has the same 500 Mbps speeds, but it also includes access to 125 TV channels.
+The high-speed internet Triple Play Bundle has the same 500 Mbps download speeds, but it also includes access to 125 TV channels.
 If you want to purchase premium channels like HBO, Staz, Cinemax, and ESPN, you will need to purchase additional tiers of service, however.

-Importantly, the TV channel selection is the same in both of the Triple Play plans.
+Importantly, the TV channel selection is the same in both of the plans.